Living in Peru?

-The country offers a rich heritage, from folk festivals over culinary delights to astounding landscapes.
+The country offers a rich heritage, from folk festivals and culinary delights to astounding landscapes.
 Thus expats living in Peru are usually very happy to call this Andean country home.

-With almost 30 million inhabitants, the country is fast growing to one of the largest in South America.
+With more than 31 million inhabitants, the country is well on its way to becoming one of the largest in South America.
 Expats planning on living in Peru will belong to the numerous other people with multiethnic backgrounds.
-The population is made up of 45% Amerindians, 37% mestizos, 15% white residents, and 3% black, Chinese, or Japanese Peruvians.
+The population is made up of 45% Mestizos, 37% Amerindians, 20% European residents, and 3% black, Chinese, or Japanese Peruvians.
 The main language spoken by people in Peru is Spanish, with many smaller villages still fluent in a native dialect of Quechua.
-Most residents of Peru are Roman Catholic, with a small percentage (around 13%) following the evangelical faith.
+Most residents of Peru are Roman Catholic, while a small percentage (around 13%) are Protestants.

 Peru’s government is a presidential representative democratic republic with a multi-party system.
 In short, this means Peruvian citizens elect a president and prime minister, both of which are to fulfill a five-year term.
 Voting is compulsory for all citizens between the ages of 18 and 70.
-The current President is Ollanta Humala; Juan Federico Jimenez is the Prime Minister.
+The current president is Ollanta Humala; Pedro Cateriano Bellido is the prime minister.

 On an area of roughly 1.28 million square kilometers (496,255 square miles) you will find a very diverse ecosystem, encompassing mountain ranges, beaches, and rainforests.
-Expats living in Peru will be able to see such natural wonders as the Lake Titicaca, one of the highest lakes in Latin America, the Alpamayo Peak, considered to be “the most beautiful mountain in the world”, or the Rock Forest of Huayllay in the meseta of Bombon.
+Expats living in Peru will be able to see such natural wonders as Lake Titicaca, one of the highest lakes in Latin America, the Alpamayo Peak, considered being one of the most beautiful mountains in the world, or the Rock Forest of Huayllay in the meseta of Bombon.

 The Peruvian culture is very intertwined with its Inca history.
 In fact, Peru features a combination of Hispanic and Amerindian culture.
 Most people planning on or already living in Peru will be familiar with the name Machu Picchu.
 This ancient Inca ruin, built in the 15th century, is considered to be the symbol of Inca civilization.
 It has been crowned one of the Seven Wonders of the World, as well as being a UNESCO World Heritage Site.
 The city of Cuzco, where Machu Picchu is located, is now a tourist magnet, which is very helpful to the Peruvian economy.